serversandbox/serversandbox.github.io/docs/master_node_setup.md

 ```

-13. point router at dns server
+13. write manifests to deploy stuff